mavenwave/chicago-taxi/README.md

 **calc_mape.py**
 <br>
-A script that can be used to calculate the Mean Absolute Percengate Error of the model for a given sample size.
+A script that can be used to calculate the Mean Absolute Percengate Error of the model for a given sample size of the test set.

 **requirements.txt**
 <br>